 If there’s one thing I’ve learned in the last two years of my life it’s this: if you’re surrounding yourself with people who think you aren’t “blank” enough to be in their presence, then their presence isn’t worth your concern.

-But that crap, that terrible situation you’re facing that seems unbearable, with the right people by your side and with one step at a time, you manage it.
+But that crap, that terrible situation you’re facing that seems unbearable, with the right people by your side and with one step at a time, you manage to deal with it.
 And here you are on the other side with an even clearer picture of who you are and who is important in your life.
 Invest in those people, they save you time and time again, no questions asked, zero f*cks given.

 Last year I read a book called Daring Greatly by an incredible woman called Brené Brown.
 In it she describes life as a gladiator arena that you have to stand in the middle of and fight your demons, with the pleasure everyone watching.
 She made me realise that you’re always going to have critics in your life, but the important lesson is that the only opinions that matter are those from others who are (or have been) also in that arena.
 Essentially, if you’re not down here with me, struggling through the same sh*t and fighting the same battles, your opinion REALLY does not matter.

 Of course, these arseholes in the cheap seats at the back pointing at you, telling you how you could be better are always going to have an opinion – and do you notice how they’re always the ones judging you the loudest?!
 You’ll never stop them and the sooner you accept that and block it out, the better.
 But as long as you show up and be seen and you get up again and again, you’re already doing better than them.
-I’ll say it louder for those at the back, their opinions really don’t matter.
+I’ll say it louder for those at the back, their opinions REALLY don’t matter.

-Now some may call me arrogant, other common labels are ‘b*tch’ or ‘ballsy’ but I’ll tell you as I tell them: if I had a pair of b*llocks hanging between my legs, we wouldn’t be having this conversation now would we?
-I’d be told I was confident, assertive, cocky at a push…so I’ll take b*tch as a compliment thanks, and don’t let the door hit you in the arse on the way out!
+Now, some may call me arrogant, other common labels are ‘b*tch’ or ‘ballsy’ but I’ll tell you as I tell them: if I had a pair of b*llocks hanging between my legs, we wouldn’t be having this conversation now, would we?
+I’d be told I was confident, assertive, cocky at a push…so I’ll take b*tch as a compliment thanks, and don’t let the door hit you in the arse on the way out.